-In December 2020, as amended in March 2022, we entered into a Capital on DemandTM Sales Agreement (the Sales Agreement) with JonesTrading pursuant to which we could sell from time to time, at our option, up to an aggregate of \$50.0 million of shares of our common stock through JonesTrading, as sales agent or principal, \$42.9 million of which remains available for sale as of September 30, 2023.
+In December 2020, as amended in March 2022, we entered into a Capital on DemandTM the Sales Agreement (the Sales Agreement) with JonesTrading pursuant to which we could sell from time to time, at our option, up to an aggregate of \$50.0 million of shares of our common stock through JonesTrading, as sales agent or principal, \$42.9 million \$39.8 million of which remains remained available for sale as of September 30, 2023 March 31, 2024.
 Sales of our common stock made pursuant to the Sales Agreement, if any, will be made on the Nasdaq Capital Market under our effective registration statement on Form S-3, subject to limitations on the amount of securities we may sell pursuant to its effective registration statement on Form S-3 within any 12 month period, by means of ordinary brokers' transactions at market prices.
+During the three months ended March 31, 2024, we sold approximately 0.3 million shares of our common stock pursuant to the Sales Agreement, for net proceeds of approximately \$1.7 million.
 Additionally, under the terms of the Sales Agreement, we may also sell shares of our common stock through JonesTrading, on the Nasdaq Capital Market or otherwise, at negotiated prices or at prices related to the prevailing market price.
 JonesTrading will use its commercially reasonable efforts to sell our common stock from time to time, based upon our instructions (including any price, time or size limits or other customary parameters or conditions we may impose).
 We are required to pay JonesTrading 2.5% of gross proceeds from the common stock sold through the Sales Agreement.